Find Cheap Homeowners Insurance Quotes in Your Area

 - Wolf hybrids

-If you do decide to adopt a banned or restricted dog breed, your insurer will likely decline coverage in case of an incident, or even cancel your policy altogether.
+If you do decide to adopt a banned or restricted dog breed despite local laws, your insurer will likely decline coverage in case of an incident or even cancel your policy altogether.
 Insurers generally won't cover you in case of an illegal act, and owning a banned dog is no exception.

 However, if your dog is one of the most notorious breeds, like a pit bull or a wolf hybrid, you're more likely to have to agree to an exclusion.
 If this happens, your liability insurance would not cover you in the event of a dog bite.
 Or, your insurer might not agree to sell you homeowners liability coverage at all, especially if your dog has previously exhibited signs of aggression.

 Just like homeowners insurance, renters insurance includes liability protection if your dog causes injury or property damage.
 And some renters insurance policies will also base coverage decisions on what breed of dog you have.

 Dog-specific liability policies cover damage your dog has caused, whether it's damage to property or injury to a person.
 These are sometimes available bundled with your homeowners insurance or with a specialized pet insurance provider.

 Plus, umbrella coverage is generally inexpensive for the dollar amount of coverage it provides.
 However, some umbrella policies only extend the coverage limits for events you're already insured for.
 Go over the details of the policy carefully to make sure it will protect you before signing up.

-Each insurance company has a different list of dogs they are concerned about, so you may be able to buy a policy from one of these insurers, even if others won't cover you.
+Each insurance company has a different list of dogs it is concerned about, so you may be able to buy a policy from one of these insurers, even if others won't cover you.